Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity: Dispersion relation and structure of the Hamiltonian

 However, in a time dependent situation it is difficult to write down the mode functions necessary for Fourier decomposition, which will certainly affect the present scenario as well.
 Thus in order to proceed further, we will choose the mode functions to be consistent with the instantaneous vacuum prescription.
 We will just sketch one particular way of doing the same, which is achieved by transforming to constant frequency oscillator.
 Briefly speaking, each Fourier mode satisfies a differential equation which resembles a harmonic oscillator with time dependent frequency and mass.
-Each of these harmonic oscillators can be transformed to another oscillator, but with constant mass and frequency, thus defining an instantaneous vacuum state \cite{padma}.
+Each of these harmonic oscillators can be transformed to another oscillator, but with constant mass and frequency, thus defining an instantaneous vacuum state \cite{padma,Rajeev:2017uwk}.
 We will assume such is the case here, such that for the scalar perturbation $\Phi$, we have the following Fourier decomposition,

 Since the field $\Phi$ is originating from the gravitational perturbation, it is manifestly real and hence we have $\Phi^{*}(\vec k,\omega)=\Phi(-\vec k,-\omega)$.
-Note that here both $\omega$ and $\vec k$ depends on the conformal time, however we will assume that throughout the evolution the adiabaticity conditions are maintained, such that derivatives of $\omega$ and $\vec k$ can be neglected.
+We will assume that throughout the early evolution of the universe, the adiabaticity conditions are maintained, such that derivatives of $\omega$ and $\vec k$ can be neglected.
+The validity of the adiabatic approximation during the early evolution of the universe and of the scalar field will be presented in the next section.
 Further complications arise, as the terms involving $(\Phi'/\Phi)$ are considered, since these terms will lead to imaginary contribution to the equation of motion, which are not desirable.
 Interestingly all these terms are multiplied by $(a'/a)$ and hence we will also assume in accordance with the adiabaticity condition that $(a'/a)$ can be neglected.
 Thus substituting the above Fourier decomposition in the field equation derived from the Lagrangian, the following dispersion relations are obtained,

 It is worth emphasizing that, even though the original Lagrangian has higher derivative terms, both the dispersion relations involve terms depending on $\omega$ and $\vec k$ in a quadratic manner.
 Also note that, the first dispersion relation depends on the de Sitter radius $(1/\sqrt{R})$, while the second dispersion relation depends on the coupling coefficient $\tilde \alpha$.
 Thus, both the de Sitter nature of the background spacetime and the presence of higher curvature term are essential to arrive at such non-trivial dispersion relations.